Why can’t I shift sadness?

 “And there’s also a lot of ‘I shouldn’t feel this way.’”

-Just separating these can reduce the intensity.
+Just observing this difference can reduce the intensity.
 Notice we are not trying to fix or get rid of these.

 2. Make Space Instead of Fighting